microsoft/OAT/README.md

 The best documentation is on the [Wiki](https://github.com/microsoft/OAT/wiki).

+You can Author and Test rules directly in your browser using [OAT Blazor](https://microsoft.github.io/OAT/).

 ## Overview
 * [Rules](https://github.com/microsoft/OAT/blob/main/OAT/Rule.cs) contain a object Target, an int Severity, a string boolean Expression and a List of [Clauses](https://github.com/microsoft/OAT/blob/main/OAT/Clause.cs) which are applied to the targeted object.
 * [Clauses](https://github.com/microsoft/OAT/blob/main/OAT/Clause.cs) perform a specified [Operation](https://github.com/microsoft/OAT/blob/main/OAT/Operation.cs) on a specified Field of the Target.
 The Field can be any property or subproperty or field of the object.
 For example, `SomeFieldOfTarget.SomeObject.SomeProperty`.